userfrosting/learn/pages/04.installation/01.requirements/chapter.md

 # Requirements

-UserFrosting has a few basic, sensible requirements - requirements that just about any modern web developer should already have set up!
+UserFrosting has a few basic requirements and make use of some modern development tools - requirements and tools that just about any modern web developer should already have set up!